-RPE must be appropriate for the size and shape of your face.
+RPE must be appropriate for the size of your face.
 In addition, some types of RPE (such as negative pressure respirators - those where you suck air through a filter cartridge) must have a tight seal around your face to be effective.

 The PCBU will arrange a facial fit test to ensure your RPE fits properly.
 A fit test checks the seal between the respirator and your face by using a substance that you can smell or taste, or a special piece of equipment that tests the air inside the mask.
-For negative pressure respirators, an annual facial fit (or more often if needed) is required or when new equipment is purchased.
+For negative pressure respirators, an annual facial fit (or more often if needed) is required.